Autonomous feedback stabilization of a cavity-coupled spin oscillator: B. Nondestructive measurement of the collective atomic spin state

 \section{B. Nondestructive measurement of the collective atomic spin state}

-When the externally applied magnetic field is parallel to the cavity axis ($\thetaB = \SI{0}{\degree}$), the system Hamiltonian (\eqn{hamiltonian-general}), corresponding to pumping the cavity with right-handed ($\sigma_-$) light commutes with the total spin energy $\Fz$ since this becomes equivalent to the projection $\Fk$ of the spins along the cavity axis:
+When the externally applied magnetic field is parallel to the cavity axis ($\thetaB = \SI{0}{\degree}$), the system Hamiltonian (\eqn{hamiltonian-general} of the main text), corresponding to pumping the cavity with right-handed ($\sigma_-$) light commutes with the total spin energy $\Fz$ since this becomes equivalent to the projection $\Fk$ of the spins along the cavity axis:

 where the superscript on $\hat H^-$ indicates that this Hamiltonian only considers the right-handed cavity mode.
 If the dispersive shift $\DeltaN$ to the cavity resonance condition is measured by comparing the resonance frequencies with and without the presence of atoms, it will be given by